github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-personal-account/managing-multiple-accounts.md

 {% data reusables.git.confirm-credential-manager %}
 {% data reusables.git.clear-the-stored-credentials %}
    {% data reusables.git.no-credential-manager %}
    * If the output is `osxkeychain`, you're using the macOS keychain.
-To clear the credentials, enter the following command and interactive inputs:
+To clear the credentials, you can use the credential helper on the command line:

      ```shell
      $ git credential-osxkeychain erase